3 Big Reasons Blogging Matters for Small Businesses

 That’s right, it appears almost everyone who manages a business has heard our good news, meaning websites are looking cleaner, more organized, and more professional than ever before.
 Even for small businesses.
-With powerful CMS like WordPress, Drupal, and Joomla, business owners can partially manage websites on their own if they hire someone with some solid web skills.
+With powerful CMS options like WordPress, Joomla, and Drupal business owners can partially manage websites on their own if they hire someone with some solid web skills.

-These are all good things, it means that the playing field online is starting to level out, so much so that Google search algorithms are slowly updating to favor local, smaller businesses who keep a strong web presence in their area.
+So, what are the benefits of using a CMS?
+Well, for businesses these trends are all good things.
+It means that the playing field online is starting to level out, so much so that Google search algorithms are slowly updating to favor local, smaller businesses who keep a strong web presence in their area.

 Plain and simple, you need to blog.
 Here are 3 reasons why blogging matters for small businesses in today’s marketplace.
 If you skipped down past the rest of the article to get here, no problem – these could very well save your company.

 You can strip a blog post of all of it’s researched keywords, splashy images, calls to action, and links to call, and you’ll still have the main goal accomplished — a connection with your audience (if you don’t have this, you’re blogging wrong).
 At the end of the day, a good blogger is engaging in a conversation.
 This conversation, if done correctly, will not only educate your community on the topic that your business falls under, but will plant a seed in their minds as to who their local expert is should the time come that they need it.